 Avoid using 'We' or 'I'; Use 'You' ...a lot.
-New members don't necessarily care about you or the chamber of commerce (yet).
-They're interested in what the chamber can do for them.
+New members don't necessarily care about you or the association (yet).
+They're interested in what the association can do for them.
 It's subtle but makes a big difference psychologically.
 You're assuming this role because you're emphasizing what you can do for them and not what they can do for you.